jvanderhoof/policy-factory-cli/Readme.md

 # Policy Factory Loader

 This project aims to simplify the creation and loading of policy factories.
-It includes a small set of Factories to serve as a starting point and as an example.
+It includes a set of Factories to serve as a starting point and as an example.

 For a customer engagement, it's strongly suggested you clone this repository and use a customer specific branch.
 This will allow you to generate factories to meet customer